 "Are you upset about it?"

 "I've seen Kingsley skewered worse," I said, "and I have been in an exceptionally good mood these last few weeks, so I might have left myself open for this sort of lampoon."

 Jerry looked at me steadily.

 I threw up my hands.
-"Okay, I left myself open, but do I look sleep deprived to you?
-I mean, really… All night…?"
+"OK, I left myself open, but do I look sleep deprived to you?
+I mean, really… all night?"

 "Who are the leads?"
 I asked, scanning the parchment.

 "D'you hear that Gil?
 We're her favourite Aurors!"

 "If that's the case, Ron, we'll graciously allow her to buy us lunch."